SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 ## Performance Expectation

 The preliminary performance test provides a rough estimate of more than 400 items per second throughput for every 250K of objects read.
+We have seen over 700 items per second throughput in a testing environment.
+However, this is highly dependent on the number of items that are being read plus the implementation of the AMR API.
 This does not account for any potential throttle over the network.
 If the asynchronous read function fails to reach the server due to throttling, then performance will be impacted.

 This measure of throughput assumes the software package has a sufficient number of items per read.
 Microsoft recommends the following: